V 9.2, December 2017 Go to latest version

 The Macular Mapping Test (MMT) by Manfred MacKeben and August Colenbrander (The Smith-Kettlewell Eye Research Institute, San Francisco) serves to map residual vision in patients with macular vision loss (maculopathies).
 The goal is to find intact areas of the retina that can be used for eccentric viewing as a means of visual rehabilitation.
 Using diminished contrast, the test can also be used for screening purposes to detect the earliest signs of function loss, while visual acuity and morphology do not show those signs yet.

-The MMT runs under Windows on standard PCs and can be conducted by anyone with only basic computer skills.
+The MMT runs under Windows on a standard PC and can be conducted by anyone with only basic computer skills.
 It is available in English and German.
 It has been used on hundreds of subjects, many of them patients with central field loss.
 The test duration was, on average, just above 3 minutes.
-The cost is under $1000.
-For more information see MacKeben's web page or send inquiries to firstname.lastname@example.org.
-In the German speaking countries the test is described and distributed by .
+The cost is $500.
+For more information see MacKeben's web page or send inquiries to email@example.com.

 The R package from the Open Perimetry Initiative is a free-to-use, exciting package for research in (neuro-) opthalmology.
-It is described under the psychophysical packages here.
+It is described under the psychophysical packages in Section (A) here.

 (>> back to table of contents)